“Information is not knowledge.”

 A knowledge base is much more than a reservoir of information.
 A good knowledge base empowers users to solve issues on their own, without the help of an agent.
 When your users feel they can navigate your product without having to contact customer support, but rather by following step-by-step guides, they’re more likely to continue using the product.
 In addition, being able to master a process that looked complex at first can boost their confidence and make them appreciate your product even more.

-This article from our knowledge base experts provides some inside tips and tricks to creating a good knowledge base.
+This article from our knowledge base experts provides some inside tips and tricks on how to create a good knowledge base.

 Documentation – which is the information about products that appears in a knowledge base – should always be forward thinking.
 This means it not only meets current gaps, but also predicts future needs that users might have.
 In this way, it’s like a product and should be treated as such.